drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 ![contextual bandit datset](/assets/images/reco_problem/bandit_dataset.png){:class="img-responsive"}

-If you already known about Reinforcement Learning (RL), the definition of a contextual bandit certanly seems familiar.
+If you already known about Reinforcement Learning (RL), the definition of a contextual bandit should seems familiar.
 Actually, the only difference with RL is that we assume here that there is no dependency between the queries (or states) at different timesteps, whereas in RL the variable $X_i$ could depend on the previous state and action $X_{i-1}$ and $A_{i-1}$ .
 In other words, a contextual bandit is a simplified version of RL, where "episodes" are only of length 1.

 Also note that assuming the independence between a recommendation $A_i$ and the future queries / reward is one hypothesis which is not perfectly true: in practice, we may observe the same user several times, and the recommendation we make to one user at a time $i$ may impact its query / reward when we see him again later.
 Making this assumption however removes many complications, so it can be worth to work with it.